erolms/webex_xml_api/README.md

 This will create a very basic meeting for you.

 Using the **meetingkey** you can retrieve further details of your Meeting (**WebexXmlApi::Meeting::GetMeeting**), get URL for joining the meeting (**WebexXmlApi::Meeting::GetjoinurlMeeting**) or delete it (**WebexXmlApi::Meeting::DelMeeting**).

+WebexXmlApi is throwing Exceptions, make sure you implement `begin..rescue` blocks.
+Following Exceptions are being raised:

+* **NotEnoughArguments** - API Method is missing parameters required to fulfill the WebEx request
+* **RequestFailed** - Raised if WebEx API Interface returns an error.
+The error message sent by the WebEx can be retrieved from the message property and entire response object for debugging purposes is stored in the response propery.

 Further usage details can be found in [Wiki Site](https://github.com/erolms/webex_xml_api/wiki) here at GitHub or in the gem documentation.